IGNF/NeatMap/README.md

 - *neatmap.py* : the code of the QGIS plugin

 The following script shows how to use the code through the  most important functions.
 The full code is available in the file *app.py*.
+It can be directly run as it with data from data_test directory.

 ```python3
 layer_polygons = QgsVectorLayer(os.path.join(input_dir,'world.shp'), 'polygons', 'ogr')